QuantConnect/Documentation/03-Algorithm-Reference/05-consolidating-data.rst

 Consolidating Data for Indicators
 =================================

 Consolidated data can easily be used with indicators along the period-resolution boundaries.
 This is possible with one line of code by the basic indicator API, as shown below.
 Using these helper methods, the required consolidators are created, and the output bar is automatically used to update the indicator.
-See the Indicators documentation for more information.
+See the :ref:`Indicators <algorithm-reference-indicators>` documentation for more information.

 .. tabs::